-The effect of clustering on variance estimates can most easily be seen in the situation in which a group level factor is being evaluated, but the outcome (eg body mass index (BMI)) is measured at the individual level.
-In this case, it is the variance of the group average BMI which is important for statistical testing.
+The effect of clustering on variance estimates can most easily be seen in the situation in which a group (eg herd) level factor is being evaluated, but the outcome (eg milk production) is measured at the individual (eg cow) level.
+In this case, it is the variance of the herd mean milk production which is important for statistical testing.
 The magnitude of the effect of clustering on this variance (estimate) depends on both the intra-class correlation (ICC), and the size of the clusters.
-The ICC is the correlation between 2 observations within a cluster, assuming that the correlation is the same in all pairs of observations.
+The ICC is the correlation between two observations within a cluster, assuming that the correlation is the same in all pairs of observations.
 It has all the usual properties of a correlation coefficient (eg takes values between -1 and 1, with a value of zero corresponding to independence).
 Methods for estimating the ICC depend on the type of outcome and model, and will be discussed in subsequent Chapters 21-23.
-If we assume that this correlation (ICC or ρ) is the data = simcont_clustclin and simcont_clustind
+If we assume that this correlation (ICC or $\rho$ ) is the same in all herds, then the variance of a herd mean milk production (var ( $\overline{Y}$ )) for a herd of size m is: